Bug Music (album)

-Bug Music is an album by clarinetist Don Byron featuring music from the 1930s, specifically Duke Ellington, Billy Strayhorn, John Kirby, and Raymond Scott.
+Bug Music is an album by clarinetist Don Byron featuring music from the 1930s, specifically that of Duke Ellington, Billy Strayhorn, John Kirby, and Raymond Scott.
 It was released on the Nonesuch label in 1996.

 Reception

-The Allmusic review by Scott Yanow stated "Other than a silly rendition of Ellington's 'Blue Bubbles' and an adventurous interpretation of 'Snibor,' the selections are played with respect and great understanding of the somewhat forgotten style.
+The AllMusic review by Scott Yanow stated, "Other than a silly rendition of Ellington's 'Blue Bubbles' and an adventurous interpretation of 'Snibor,' the selections are played with respect and great understanding of the somewhat forgotten style.
 None of the modern musicians sound as if swing were only their second language, making the continually surprising set a major success."

-The album peaked at #4 on the Billboard jazz charts in February 1997.
+The album peaked at No. 4 on the Billboard jazz charts in February 1997.